 Why London can be a lonely city

 There are lots of factors contributing to a sense of loneliness in the city.
 Unemployment is a big factor, and around 29% of Londoners say they’ve met most their current friends through work.
-Being new to London can be challenging and overwhelming too, even more so if you’re living alone or renting a place with no real communal areas.
+Being new to London can be challenging and overwhelming too.
+Even more so if you’re living alone or renting a place with no real communal areas.
 Others stay home a lot because of home-working, child care, caring responsibilities and health reasons.
-Its a recurring theme on the r/London reddit too, which is a community with over 160,000 people.
+Its a recurring theme on the r/London reddit too, which is a community with over 220,000 people.

-Loneliness is a big enough issue that local authorities and even the Prime Minister are taking it more seriously as a public health concern, not just in London but across the UK.
-Rightly so, research suggests loneliness can negatively impact mental and physical health—it can be as bad for you as smoking 15 cigarettes a day (Campaign to End Loneliness, 2016).
+Loneliness is a public health concern, not just in London but across the UK.
+And rightly so—research suggests loneliness can negatively impact mental and physical health.
+Ot can be as bad for you as smoking 15 cigarettes a day (Campaign to End Loneliness, 2016).

 City-wide projects and groups in London